-Fortune favors the bold and I strongly believe the PWA is the future of apps and especially useful when creating tools for organizations and business.
+Fortune favors the bold, and I strongly believe the PWA is the future of apps and especially useful when creating tools for organizations and business.

-Well, that was a quite long rant about technical stuff.
+Well, that was quite a long rant about technical stuff.
 Let’s take a breath for a moment.

 “And now a film about a man with a tape recorder up his brother's nose”